 When a person has an addiction, it can have a damaging effect on their health and quality of life, while also impacting on the lives of those closest to them.

 Relationships with family and friends can start to fracture and break down as the person addicted to Xanax spends their time getting, taking and recovering from the drug.
-The addiction can also cause a person and those closest to them to face financial hardships, as the misuse can lead to the individual losing their job but still requiring money.
+The addiction can also cause a person and those closest to them to face financial hardships, as the misuse can lead to the person losing their job but still needing money to fund their habit.

 Long-term use of Xanax also comes with health dangers such as depression, psychotic episodes, aggression and hallucinations.
 When a person has a tolerance to Xanax and takes more of the drug to feel the effects or prevent withdrawal, these higher doses can leave the person more at risk of overdoses and accidental death.